ayana-manoj/ClinVar_Search/README.md

 <img src="https://github.com/ayana-manoj/ClinVar_Search/blob/develop/docs/Overview.png" >

 Users can input VCF or CSV files on to the 'Upload Files' page by simply dragging and dropping a file from their file explorer into the upload field.
-Variants are then parsed through a module to standardise thier format and saved as a text file.
+Variants are then parsed through a module to standardise their format and saved as a text file.
 The variants are then validated with the module to query VariantValidator to return the associated HGVS nomenclature, which is stored in the project as a JSON file.
 The HGVS g. identifier is extracted from these files and used to query the ClinVar archive to obtain the esummary for each query, which is also returned as a JSON file and stored in the project.
-The extracted data (mentioned above) is displayed in a simple table which can be accssed by clicking on the 'View Results' tab.
+The extracted data (mentioned above) is displayed in a simple table which can be accessed by clicking on the 'View Results' tab.

 The annotated data obtained for a variant is stored within a local database.
 This allows the user to easily access this information by either using the patient ID or a gene ID - the latter will be verified against all HGNC IDs obtained from previous queries.